nailufra/qPCanalyzeR/tutorial.md

   Output file created by BioRad machine.
 Only use the plate view file, not the other formats.

   <h4> Genes </h4>
-  User-created file of 16x24 cells providing information about genes-of-interest (e.g. 'ACTIN') in the corresponding well.
+  User-created file of 16x24 cells providing information about genes-of-interest (e.g. 'ACTIN') in the corresponding well.<br>
   Wells that do not correspond to any gene, should be labelled with <b>'NA'</b> inside the 16x24 frame.

   <h4> Samples </h4>
-  User-created file of 16x24 cells providing information about used cDNA (e.g. 'WT') in the corresponding well.
+  User-created file of 16x24 cells providing information about used cDNA (e.g. 'WT') in the corresponding well. <br>
   Wells that do not correspond to any gene, should be labelled with <b>'NA'</b> inside the 16x24 frame.<br>